-For storing and collecting numerical data, the RIO-47xx0 provides array space for 400 elements.
-This number is increased to 1000 array elements on the RIO-47xx2.
+For storing and collecting numerical data, the RIO provides array space for 400 elements.
 The arrays are one-dimensional, and up to 6 different arrays may be defined.
-Each array element has a numeric range of 4 bytes of integer (2^{31}) followed by two bytes of fraction (+/-2,147,483,647.9999).
+Each array element has a numeric range of 4 bytes of integer (2) followed by two bytes of fraction (+/-2,147,483,647.9999).
 Arrays can be used to capture real-time data, such as the bit status of a particular I/O bank.